Newburyport mayor proposes 4.2% budget increase

 The budget restores some positions not funded this fiscal year, including summer employees in the Public Services and Harbormaster departments, a Department of Public Services mechanic and a part-time passport clerk.

-A Parks Department laborer was also added to the budget.
+A Parks Department laborer was also added to this budget.
 The department wanted two, but the mayor offered to fund just one this year.

 The general fund would fully pay for a zoning enforcement administrator and an associate director of youth programs for Newburyport Youth Services.